 Why this obsession with reading?

 At an early age I cannot recall being surrounded by any reading material at all.
 Up to the age of seven, my childhood was spent in a cottage, a tiny four-roomed home built from a shed on my grandfather’s farm.
-If I read anything then it remains a mystery as there was no money to spare: I recall no newspapers, books or magazines in the home.
+If I read anything then it remains a mystery as there was no money to spare: I recall few newspapers, books or magazines in the home.

 However, my deeply religious grandmother would sit at our bedside and sing to us before leaving to go home after a visit: one hymn remains clear in my mind to this day.
 Her influence was that of reading the Bible – a book that gave instruction on how to live her life and that generated and supported her beliefs.
 My first ‘how to’ book from the great canon of literature still influences my life to some degree, though I heard it, rather than read it – rather like excerpts from an audio-book!
 Hearing the written word had a profound, positive influence on my ability to comprehend what I later learned to read.